 When is the next Blue Moon?
 And exactly what is a Blue Moon?
 There’s some confusion about this popular phrase.
 Here’s the scoop.

-- An extra full Moon that occurs in a season.
+- Seasonal Blue Moon: The extra full Moon that occurs within a season.
 One season—winter, spring, fall, summer—typically has three full moons.
-If a season has four full moons, then the third full moon may be called a Blue Moon.
+If a season has four full moons, then the third full moon in the season may be called a Blue Moon.

-- The second full moon of a calendar month.
-It takes our Moon about 29.5 days to complete one cycle of phases (from new Moon to new Moon).
-Therefore, there will be an extra Moon in a calendar year.
+- Calendrical Blue Moon: The second full moon of a calendar month.
+It takes our Moon about 29.5 days to complete one cycle of phases (from new Moon to new Moon), so if a full Moon occurs on the first of a month, there will be a second full Moon at the end of the month, too (except in February).

 When is the Next Blue Moon?